Quickwork

 Simplifying Onboarding

-Quickwork is a company based in Mumbai that aims to simplify work through integrating apps to build automated workflows.
+Quickwork is a company based in Mumbai that simplifies work by integrating apps to build automated workflows.

 Problem